Book Chapters: 16 Arak 17 Bad Day at Laouni 18 The Far Side 19 A Blue Man 20 The Hills are Alive

 Before flying out to Algeria I had a thought that my kick-only XR might take a lot of starting after being transported across the freezing Alps, the salty Med and half the dusty, arid Sahara.
 But came the day in Illizi I nearly fell off the seat when it lit up first kick and proceeded to do so throughout the rest of the trip, whether baking hot or freezing cold.

 Once geared up, leaving Illizi we were thrown in the deep end with a short but sandy ride to our first dune camp.
-Those new to sand or who’d not ridden it for ages – like me – were a bit startled but eventually remembered what to do: gun it.
+Those new to sand or who’d not ridden it for ages – like me – were a bit startled but eventually remembered what to do: gun it and hold on.
 The XR felt light, well sprung and reasonably responsive (this was on road pressures), though not enough to make me want to blast up wayside dunes for the hell of it.
 Most of us felt the same way; there was plenty of rugged riding ahead.
-FYI, the other bikes on the tour were a CRF250L (DNF); two BMW XChallenges (1 DNF), two KTM 690s, Husaberg 450, two bored-out 315-cc Yamaha TTR250s, KTM 350 EXC, Husqvarna TE300, XR250R and an old KTM 640 Adventure.
+FYI, the other bikes on the tour were a CRF250L (DNF); two BMW XChallenges (1 DNF; injury), two KTM 690s, Husaberg 450, two bored-out 315-cc Yamaha TTR250s, KTM 350 EXC, Husqvarna TE300 2T, XR250R and an old KTM 640 Adventure.
 All of these bikes appeared to cope as well with the riding and, like the XR, none of them needed anything more than the slightest attention.
 Read the full ride report on advrider.

 Kick-starting may be old school but the only time my XR took some starting was after it fell over long enough to drain the carb.
 Soon enough I learned to just keep kicking away whereupon it eventually coughed then fired up.
 This can be awkward (on a dune) or just plain tiring after a couple of minutes, so a button would be great.
 It can be done on an XR by fitting a motor (or crankcase?) from a Honda TRX400 quad – try and find one of those on ebay in good nick.
 TTR-Simon is currently engaged in such a project; he’s also producing a 350 barrel kit for the electric TTR 250s.
 Neither job’s an easy solution, but both these bikes – one too small cc, the other unbuttoned – comes with the great suspension and to make it worthwhile – possibly.